mascotbot/elevenlabs-avatar/README.md

 ### WebSocket Proxy Requirement

 **Do NOT connect directly to ElevenLabs WebSocket URLs**.
-The avatar lip-sync requires viseme data that only the Mascot Bot proxy provides.
+The avatar lip-sync requires viseme data that only the Mascotbot proxy provides.
 Direct connections will result in no mouth movement.

 ### Browser Requirements